Common Cause v. Rucho

-Hundreds of thousands of North Carolinians were robbed of their ability to elect the candidates of their choice through this blatant partisan gerrymander by the legislature.
+North Carolinians were robbed of their ability to elect the candidates of their choice through a blatant partisan gerrymander by the legislature.
 Republican legislators publicly and repeatedly stated that their goal was to gerrymander congressional districts to ensure an overwhelming Republican majority despite an evenly split electorate.
-They produced district lines that effectively let them choose their voters rather than permitting voters to choose their representatives.
-That’s the exact opposite of the government of the people, by the people and for the people promised by our Constitution.
-Whether Democratic or Republican, gerrymanders cheat voters.
+They produced district lines that effectively let them choose the voters rather than permitting voters to choose their representatives.
+That’s the exact opposite of government of the people, by the people, and for the people as promised in our Constitution.
+Whether they favor Democrats or Republicans, gerrymanders cheat voters.

-When elected officials don’t have to worry about getting reelected they lose their incentive to be responsive to constituents.
+When elected officials don’t have to worry about getting reelected, they lose their incentive to be responsive to constituents.
 Legislators are supposed to represent everyone, not just the wealthy and/or those who share their views.
-We must replace the backroom deals in which politicians draw their own districts with real transparency and impartial redistricting systems so that the results of our elections will truly reflect the will of the people.
+We must replace the backroom deals in which politicians draw districts for political advantage with real transparency and impartial redistricting systems so the results of our elections will truly reflect the will of the people.

-The North Carolina gerrymander is in clear violation of the First Amendment, the Equal Protection Clause of the 14th Amendment, and Article I, sections 2 and 4 of the Constitution relating to the manner in which Representatives are popularly elected.
-This case presents compelling evidence that may make its way to the United States Supreme Court at a time when the court seems more open than ever to the idea of striking down a partisan gerrymander.
-It could be the first successful constitutional challenge to a partisan gerrymander, and could set the jurisprudence to prevent racial and partisan gerrymanders in the future.
+The North Carolina gerrymander is in clear violation of the First Amendment, the Equal Protection Clause of the 14th Amendment, and Article I, sections 2 and 4 of the Constitution, relating to the manner in which representatives are popularly elected.
+Fortunately, the trial court agreed with us.
+This case presents compelling evidence that will make its way to the United States Supreme Court at a time when the court seems more open than ever to the idea of striking down a partisan gerrymander.
+This case was the first successful constitutional challenge to a partisan congressional gerrymander, and could set nationwide rules that prevent gerrymanders in the future.